Modern Integration Applications

 This architecture can be better understood in a pictorial representation.
-Building a Topology diagram within the Composite Application would be of real help for understanding this better.
+Building a service map within the Composite Application would be of real help for understanding this better.

 1. Bring the Entities to the board:

-In the Topology Section of the Composite Application, the entities associated with the composite application are listed in the left side menu.
+In the service map section of the Composite Application, the entities associated with the composite application are listed in the left side menu.
 It is also possible to include a component that is not in scope of Serverless360 but will be a part of the solution.
 The required entities can be selected from the left section (palette), which will add the representation of the entity in the right section (diagram pane).